cemiltokatli/PhotoMosaic/README.md

 ## Usage
 The library files are `PhotoMosaic.js` and `PhotoMosaic5.js`.
-They both produce the exactly same results.
+They both produce the same results.
 The only difference between them is that `PhotoMosaic.js` is based on old module pattern while `PhotoMosaic5` uses new `class` structure coming with EcmaScript 2015.

 `server.js` is the server file that creates an SVG for each given color.
 It responses to each GET request in the form of `color/4286f4`.
 Composited photomosaic consists of those SVGs.